MatthewT0/GenAI-Image-Forensics-Toolbox/README.md

 The script processes the structured data created by the previous script (OrganiseFiles.m) and allocated each tampered image with its reference authentic image and the output values corresponding to it.

-Simiarly to the previous script, for larger datasets this script can take some time to complete.
-To monitor its progress and ensure it is running correcly you can uncomment line 12.
+Similarly to the previous script, for larger datasets this script can take some time to complete.
+To monitor its progress and ensure it is running correctly you can uncomment line 12.

 The updated structured dataset (struct) overwrites the .mat files saved in the OrganisedFiles directory, for future analysis.